gia-lexa/fast-api-rate-limiter/README.md

 ## 🔥 Why This Project?
 This API is built to **handle high-traffic workloads while preventing abuse**, using **rate limiting and Redis caching**.

-Security is a central focus for me as a backend engineer—I’m especially interested in authentication, secure access control, and API protection.
+Security is a central focus for me as a backend engineer—I especially enjoy authentication, secure access control, and API protection.
 This project is a **practical demonstration of my ability to design and implement security-first APIs**, enforcing **strict rate limits, blocking abuse, and ensuring scalable request management**—essential in modern cloud-based authentication and API security systems.

-This starts out as a fixed-window rate limiter, but each week, I'll iterate over that, instaniating more dynamic application-level rate limiting, and then infrastructure rate limiting, in addition to monitoring and logging.
+This tool started out as a fixed-window rate limiter, but I'm taking an iterative approach.
+I've currently replaced fixed window with sliding window for more dynamic application-level rate limiting.
+The next steps are JWT-based API keys and then infrastructure rate limiting, in addition to monitoring and logging.

 ## ✅ What's Already Built
 ### **Scalability & Performance**
 - ⚡ **FastAPI-powered API** – High-performance, lightweight framework.
-- 🚀 **Redis-based fixed window rate limiting** – Efficiently tracks API usage.
+- 🚀 **Redis-based sliding window rate limiting** – Efficiently tracks API usage.
 - 🛠 **Middleware-based enforcement** – Rate limits are applied dynamically at request processing.

 ### **Security & Access Control**